humdrum-tools/humdrum-documentation/guide/ch10/index.md

 > \'!!!AIN.\*organ\' \| xargs grep -l \'\\\*M6/8\'

-Using the **-L** option allows us to form even more complex criteria by excluding certain works.
+Using the <span class="option">L</span> option allows us to form even more complex criteria by excluding certain works.
 For example, the following variation of the above command outputs the names of all files in the current directory that encode 17th century organ works that do not contain passages in 6/8